 If you are interested in even more broccoli recipes, check out all of my side dish recipes here.

 More simple chicken recipes:

-If you like quick and easy recipes, you might also want to check out my Skillet Mediterranean Chicken Bake, Easy Chicken Parmesan, Best Southern Fried Chicken, Lemon Chicken, Sweet, and Sour Chicken, and Tropical Chicken Curry.
+If you like quick and easy recipes, you might also want to check out my Skillet Mediterranean Chicken Bake, Easy Chicken Parmesan, Best Southern Fried Chicken, Lemon Chicken, Sweet, and Sour Chicken, Chicken Pesto Pasta, and Tropical Chicken Curry.